I-1-2-55.Representative Is Eligible to Receive Direct Fee Payment - Effectuating Component, OHO, and OAO Actions Up to Receipt of Petition

-After effectuating a favorable title II and/or title XVI decision in a case in which the claimant was represented, the appropriate processing center (PC) or field office (FO) sends a copy of the Award Notice to the claimant and representative.
+After effectuating a fully or partially favorable title II and/or title XVI decision in a case in which the claimant was represented and the representative signed a fee agreement, the appropriate processing center (PC) or field office (FO) sends a copy of the notice of award to the claimant and representative.

-The Award Notice informs the claimant and the representative of:
+The notice of award informs the claimant and the representative of:

 the amount of benefits due,

 the amount withheld for the payment of a representative fee, and

 in fee petition cases, the requirement that the representative eligible for direct fee payment file a fee petition in order to receive direct payment of a fee from withheld benefits.